 After studying all the options, we went with Mevo, a production device that puts you in the directors chair.
 As you can see, in the video at then of this post, we have control over the kinds of shots we take all from our iPhone.
 This is a perfect for smaller churches who just want to get decent production quality for a quality price. (note: I am an Amazon affiliate, purchasing the Mevo supports my work in training youth workers)

 But what good is quality live streaming with out a live person to interact with the community your streaming to?
 Once you’ve established with the platform you will stream on (Mevo works seamless with Facebook Live), you must choose someone to manage the online congregation who will join you.

 Here’s how I lead the online congregation during the live stream.

-Right now, we have small group that joins us live, many a dozen or so each Sunday.
+Right now, we have a small group that joins us live, as many as a dozen or so each Sunday.
 Regardless, I greet each one by name and welcome them to service.
 If the numbers jump to unmanageable state, I will have to rethink how I greet everyone, but right now it feel just like being at our homey church.

 Pin Your Greeting To The Top